JLab_logo_text_white1.jpg

 affirmative procurement (AP)

-A federal program that obligates the federal government to participate in the final link in the closed loop recycling process, procurement of products made from recycled materials.
+A federal program that obligates the federal government to participate in the final link in the closed loop recycling process; procurement of products made from recycled materials.

 The parties authorized to sign the contract, and modifications thereof, between the DOE and the Jefferson Science Associates, LLC (JSA) on behalf of their respective institutions.
 These parties are the Contracting Officer and the President of JSA.

-Airborne radioactive material or airborne radioactivity
+airborne radioactive material or

 Radioactive material dispersed in the air in the form of dusts, fumes, particulates, mists, vapors, or gases.

-Airborne radioactivity area
+airborne radioactivity area

 alert level

-alternative duty
+alternate duty

 American National Standards Institute and the Institute of Electrical and Electronic Engineers (ANSI/IEEE)